 Shinsaku 0 With regard to Mr. Shinsaku <reasons an<="" appointing="" as="" for="" th=""></reasons>

-0 Iwahara, none of the relationship external director and roles and
+Iwahara, none of the relationship external director and roles and

 Iwahara classification stated above functions in the Company>

 (classification "a" - classification Mr. Iwahara has been appointed

 "k") applies to him. external director to reflect his legal

 knowledge, particularly regarding the

 Mr. Iwahara's "Important Position Companies Act and Financial Laws,

 of Other Organizations to the management of the Company,

 Concurrently Assumed" stated in as well as his knowledge and

 the Companies Act are as follows: experiences in the area of corporate

-• Professor, Faculty of Law, governance.
+Professor, Faculty of Law, governance.

-Waseda University Also, as a member of the Company's Nomination & Remuneration
+Waseda University Also, as a member of the Company's

+True Control of the c Nomination & Remuneration

 The Company considers not only Advisory Committee, he attended the

 the independence against the meetings of these committees and

 Company, but also other various actively expressed opinions.

-viewpoints such as "Principal
+viewpoints such as "Principal Status of masting the standard of

-Occupation" when it estimates the <status for<="" meeting="" of="" standards="" td="" the=""></status>
+Occupation" when it estimates the Status of meeting the standards for the independent directors and reason

 importance of Mr. Iwahara's the independent directors and reason

 "Important Position of Other for appointing as independent

-Organizations Concurrently director>

-Assumed."
-Mr. Iwahara maintains full
+Organizations Concurrently Assumed." director> Mr. Iwahara maintains full

-independence as none of the items (1)
+Assumed. independence as none of the items (1)

 through (5) stated below applies.

 Furthermore, the Company sets forth

-the Criteria for Independence of "External Directors."
+the Criteria for Independence of

+"External Directors."
 Mr. Iwahara has

 fulfilled the Criteria in full.
 Hence Mr.

 Iwahara has been determined capable

 of sufficiently protecting the interests

 of the general shareholder and has

 been appointed independent director.

 (1) Corporate officer, etc. of a parent

 company or sister company;

 (2) A person whose main business

 partner is the Company, or a corporate

 officer, etc. thereof; a major business

 partner of the Company, or a

 corporate officer, etc. thereof;

 (3) A consultant, an accountant or a

 legal specialist receiving significant

 sums of money from the Company

 other than executive remunerations;

 (4) A principle shareholder of the

 Company;

 (5) A close relative of a person

 (excluding inconsequential persons)

 meeting either condition (a) or (b)

 below

 (a) person described in items (1)

 through (4);

 (b) A corporate officer of the

 Company or the Company's

 subsidiary